AI Literacy for College Students Video Series Dr. Nic Subtirelu of the English Department at…

 Engagement is a key element in student success (Boulton, Hughes, Kent, Smith, and Williams, 2019).
-Kahu, Nelson, and Picton of the University of the Sunshine Coast in Australia put it this way: “Engagement is widely recognised as critical for learning and retention (2017).”
+Kahu, Nelson, and Picton of the University of the Sunshine Coast in Australia put it this way: “Engagement is widely recognized as critical for learning and retention (2017).”
 Students who are actively involved in their learning almost invariably outperform those who take a more passive stance to their education.

 This is true for all courses but especially so in remote and online courses.
 Indeed, according to Martin and Bolliger, of the University of North Carolina and the University of Wyoming respectively, “Student engagement increases student satisfaction, enhances student motivation to learn, reduces the sense of isolation, and improves student performance in online courses (2018).”
 If all of this is true, then faculty efforts to keep students engaged become all the more urgent.